Armenians in Lithuania: Demographics

 Community members estimated their count at 2500 in 2001.

 Recent developments

 An Armenian community center was opened in year 2000.

 A Khachkar was erected in the Hill of crosses in 2001 and in the center of Kaunas in 2004.

-An Armenian church St. Vardan was opened in Vilnius in 2006.
+An Armenian church, St. Vardan, was opened in Vilnius in 2006.

-In 2011 Armenian Embassy in Lithuania was opened.
-Updates on Armenian cultural events in Lithuania can be found on twitter page of Armenian Ambassador to Lithuania.
+In 2011, the Armenian Embassy in Lithuania was opened.
+Updates on Armenian cultural events in Lithuania can be found on the twitter page of the Armenian Ambassador to Lithuania.